-I don’t believe that I am alone in wishing many of my thoughts were private- that a thought might become known only when I write it down or say it out loud.
-The premise of “private thought” implies that when I think a thing but do not act upon that thought, I am not unaccountable to it.
-Thoughts, by this way of reasoning, do not count the way actions and words do.
+I like the idea that my thoughts are private- that a thought might become known only when I write it down or say it out loud.
+A “private thought” implies that I can think a thing but do not have to act upon it.
+I can pretend I am not accountable for it.
+Thoughts, I think, do not count the way actions and words do.

-Last week, when an autistic boy refused to get on the little yellow bus at the end of the school day, I got to re-assess the “private thought” theory.
+Last week, when an autistic girl refused to get on the little yellow bus at the end of the school day, I got to re-assess the “private thought” theory.
 I got called over the loud speaker to help in a bus situation.
-When I stepped onto this bus, I found the boy, the driver and the boy’s teacher, teeth clenched, spitting out curt phrases at one another.
-The boy wouldn’t sit down, wouldn’t shut up, and wouldn’t wear the mandatory harness.
-Both the teacher and the driver leaned into this boy and even I could “hear” them cursing in their heads.
+When I stepped onto this bus, I found the girl, the driver and the girl’s teacher, teeth clenched, spitting out curt phrases at one another.
+The girl, Martha, wouldn’t sit down, wouldn’t shut up, and wouldn’t wear the mandatory harness.
+Both the teacher and the driver leaned into this girl and even I could “hear” them cursing in their heads.

-How far does this connectedness go?
-When I write an incident report about a child, or when I get triggered and think harsh things behind the closed doors of my office – when I speak unmeasured things to a confidante miles away, is there something that slips beyond these “private” exchanges?
-I lack such tools to map out how it might work, but I’m coming to see that a kind of connection remains.
+How far does this truth go?
+For example, when I write an incident report about a child, or when I think harsh things behind the closed doors of my office – when I speak unmeasured things to a confidante miles away, is there something that slips out and touches the target of my musings?.

-These events bring to mind a teacher from my grade school days.
-All of the boys in my school feared this woman and went great lengths to avoid her.
-I can recall being puzzled at how such kind sounding words managed to come out of her mouth when I understood her to be anything but kind.
+In my grade school, all of the boys feared one teacher and went great lengths to avoid her.
+She spoke as if she were sinking and I can recall being puzzled at how such kind sounding words managed to come out of her mouth when I felt she was sticking me in the ribs.
 I can still picture her twisted smile.
-An angry realm existed within her and seeped out in non-verbal ways.
+All of that stuff in her head got out, no doubt.